 Introduction to Offshore Decommissioning

-This 3-day course is an introduction to the new and growing discipline of offshore decommissioning.
-This course introduces the complex cross-disciple nature of offshore decommissioning.
-The course is a mixture of presentations, discussion, videos, animations, and workshop exercises.
+This 2-day course is an introduction to the new and growing discipline as well as the complex cross-discipline nature of offshore decommissioning.
+The training course will show how these practices can be applied in the Asia Pacific region through a mixture of presentations, discussions, videos, animation, and workshop exercises.

 - What is decommissioning?

 - History and review of worldwide offshore decommissioning

 - Decommissioning law and regulation and other key drivers in Asia Pacific region

 - Decommissioning liability